andreaferrari95/Sunnee-Typescript-Project/README.md

 ## Purpose of the Project

-This TypeScript project was created as a test for the **StartToImpact University** [Master's course in TypeScript](https://www.start2impact.it/master/).
+This TypeScript project was created as a test for the **Start2Impact University** [Master's course in TypeScript](https://www.start2impact.it/master/).
 The focus is on learning and applying TypeScript skills to build a working system model, with the goal of demonstrating the power of TypeScript in solving real-world sustainability problems in fashion.

 ---